 Specific secondary or associated conditions and complications

 Associated conditions and complications include:

-- Maternal illness such as diabetes, infections, myasthenia gravis, exposure to toxins, and maternal fevers.
+- Maternal illness such as diabetes, infections (including zika virus), myasthenia gravis, exposure to toxins, drugs, alcohol, and maternal fevers or bleeding.

 - Prenatal ultrasound history: fetal movement, limb deformities, and amniotic fluid levels.